Blog > ACH and ABA Routing Numbers: What’s the Difference?

 ACH numbers were developed in the 1970s when there was a significantly large amount of checks which threatened to slow down the banking system.
 This started an even larger industry-wide shift toward electronic banking.

-ACH routing numbers are different from ABA routing numbers since they’re used specifically for electronic transactions.
+ACH routing numbers work by routing funds from one bank account to another through the ACH network.
+This system is used to process direct deposits, bill payments, and other types of electronic payments.
+ACH routing numbers differ from ABA routing numbers because they’re used specifically for electronic transactions.
 The first two digits of ACH routing numbers typically range from 61 to 72, whereas the first two digits of ABA routing numbers range between 00 and 12.

 The purpose of ACH routing numbers is to ensure funds are accurately and efficiently transferred between financial institutions.
 ACH routing numbers are used for various transactions such as direct deposit of payroll, government benefits, and tax refunds.